r-windows/docs/readme.md

 This version of Rtools upgrades the mingw-w64 gcc toolchains to 8.3.0, and also introduces a new build system based on [msys2](https://www.msys2.org/), which makes easier to build and maintain R itself as well as system libraries needed by R packages on Windows.

+__Older versions of Rtools:__ This document talks about Rtools40 as used for R-4.0 and up.
+For information about older versions of rtools (used up till R 3.6), please see [this page](https://cran.r-project.org/bin/windows/Rtools/history.html).

 ## Installing Rtools40

-> Note that you only need rtools40 if you want to build R packages from source that contain C/C++/Fortran code.
+Note that you only need rtools40 if you want to build R packages which contain C/C++/Fortran code.
 By default, R for Windows installs the precompiled _binary packages_ from CRAN, for which you do not need rtools!

 To use rtools40, download the installer from CRAN: